Portrait-Antolina-Ortiz

 Biography.

-Antolina Ortiz was born in Mexico City in 1971.
-From an early age, she showed a strong interest in writing, photography, and travel.
-She studied at the Liceo Franco Mexicano in Mexico City and pursued a degree in Philosophy at the Universidad Iberoamericana.
+Antolina Ortiz Moore was born in Mexico City in 1971.
+From an early age, she showed an interest in writing, photography, and travel.
+She attended the Liceo Franco Mexicano and earned a degree in Philosophy from Universidad Iberoamericana, where she also taught.

 Contact Us